superDross/pdVCF/README.md

 Manipulate a VCF file as a Multi-Indexed Pandas DataFrame

 ## Filtering
-Creating a VCF object from a large vcf file (>25Mb) will consume considerable time and memory resources.
+Creating a VCF object from a large vcf file (>250Mb) will consume considerable memory resources e.g. a 287Mb vcf file consumes 6Gb of memory.
 It is therefore advised to perform any major filtering prior to initialisation.
 A secondary filtering stage can be performed after initialisation if complex filtering is required.

 One of the strengths of filtering via the filtering_vcf() method is its shear flexibility.
 For example, if one wishes to filter for variants where at least one sample in a given multi-sample vcf has an allele balance between 0.2-0.4, genotype depth above 50, alternative allele depth above 30, genotype quality above 30 and homozygous alternative genotype: